Daniel-Griffiths/portal-amalgamator/README.md

 # Portal Amalgamator

 A library to search and amalgamate property information from several property portals.

 Caution: This library scrapes the property portals for information, be aware that it could cease to work if the property portals update their website structure.

+## Why Use This?

+This library was initially created to help aid my search for a new home.
+I used it to periodically search for new properties and to send me a
+Slack message once new properties became available.
+Rental properties go like hot cakes, so this gave me a way to book viewings early. 😎

 ## Currently Supported Portals